 Why choose Enphase micro-inverters over a conventional string inverter

 For grid tie solar systems, there are two choices of power inverters.
 Traditional string inverters or micro-inverters.
 Most companies, in Yucatan, still use string inverters and, they will give many reasons for why they are a better choice; however, their reasons just do not stand up when you compare string inverters to Enphase micro-inverters.
 To help you understand the differences, and why micro-inverters are the best choice, we have developed the following comparison list.
-As well, check out the videos at the bottom of the page for more information.

 No single point of failure – if a micro-inverter stops working the rest of the system continues to work and produce power.